-His gift to the Patterson School’s Building the Future campaign is the most recent of many gifts the Turners have made to Ole Miss.
+His gift to the Patterson School’s Building the Future campaign is the most recent of many gifts the Turners have made to Ole Miss and is part of Now & Ever: The Campaign for Ole Miss, a historic $1.5 billion initiative to enhance the university with support focused on building leaders, empowering academic excellence, fueling research and innovation and creating economic opportunity.
 In 2001, they established the Jon and Pam Turner Ole Miss First Leadership Scholarship Endowment and in 2022 made another $100,000 commitment to it.
 In addition to other gifts to the Patterson School, including contributions to endowments honoring his professors, their support has benefitted the Alumni Association, Ole Miss Athletics, the Inn at Ole Miss and Children’s of Mississippi at the UM Medical Center.

 To what does he attribute his continued loyalty to Ole Miss?

 “It really was the interaction with accountancy professors like the legendary Gene Peery and Jimmy Davis, and the myriad of lifetime friendships formed in KA and across campus both during college and thereafter,” he said.
 “Ole Miss truly is a family and the campus and Oxford have remained a hub for us through the years.
 Ole Miss is a part of who we are, a large piece of our family fabric.”

 To learn more about supporting the Patterson School of Accountancy Building Fund, contact Jason McCormick, executive director of development, at firstname.lastname@example.org or 662-915-1757.